- Aug 27, 2020

 Copy this code and paste it in the text or code editor in your WordPress post or page.
 Before copying the code, you can change some options such as the playlist color and height.
 Likewise, you can enable or turn off autoplay Soundcloud.

-Unfortunately, third-party SoundCloud embedding plugins are thin on the ground.
+Unfortunately, third-party SoundCloud WordPress plugins are thin on the ground.
 Our recommendation is to test out a solution thoroughly before going live, so that you know that the plugin works with the latest WordPress version.
 WordPress also supports other popular audio libraries including Spotify and Audiomack.

-3. Use a WordPress Audio Plugin
+3. Use a WordPress Audio Player Plugin

 Apart from adding audio files and playlists directly to your site, or embedding them using an API or third-party plugin, there are certain WordPress plugins you can use to extend your site’s audio capabilities.
 Most of these plugins are often niche-specific.